ivsgroup/ucss/README.md

 # Options
 ```
-* inlineFonts (default true) : fetch & inline used fonts (using data-url)
+* inlineFonts (default false) : fetch & inline used fonts (using data-url)
-* fontsDir    (default false): when not inlining fonts, considers all fonts available in this path
+* fontsDir    (default /fonts/): when not inlining fonts, considers all fonts available in this path
+* inlineBackgrounds (default false) : fetch & inline background images (using data-url)
+* backgroundsBaseDir (default /resources) : Concat with relative backgrounds path in css file
 ```